wiard/punkbank/README.md

 <img width="459" alt="Scherm­afbeelding 2023-11-22 om 08 45 03" src="https://github.com/wiard/Umeko/assets/900114/c3a93396-b255-4518-b7a6-e53d52d92cef">

-# The concept of parcel.bitmap.element
+# The concept of parcel.bitmap.object
-These are the pieces of diamond code that will survive for thousands of years on the parcel.district.bitmap.element world.
+These are the pieces of diamond code that will survive for thousands of years on the parcel.district.bitmap.object world.
 - [The available code for use on Matrices: the Diamond Codelines](/docs/codebase.md)
 - [Have the story at the brink of you eyeballs: The GLASS](/docs/story.md)
 - [The POSSIBILITIES: The TREASURE](/docs/usecases.md)